krupaanand312jc/krupaanand312jc/README.md

-Hi, I am Medapati Krupa Ananda Reddy, pursuing Bachelors in Electrical Engineering in Electrical Engineering at Indian Institute of Engineering Science and Technology (IIEST), Shibpur, Howrah, India.
+Hi, I am Medapati Krupa Ananda Reddy, pursuing Bachelors in Electrical Engineering in Electrical Engineering at the Indian Institute of Engineering Science and Technology (IIEST), Shibpur, Howrah, India.

 <!---